 Interest is compounded daily, and there is no monthly maintenance fee for senior account holders aged 62 and older.
 There is also no monthly maintenance fee for minors whose parents have an account at TowneBank.

 The minimum opening balance is $50, and with a $300 minimum daily balance, anyone can avoid the monthly maintenance fee.
 There are also three free withdrawals per month included with this account.

 Union Bank Review

-Union Bank & Trust, also called Union, is part of the Union Bankshares Corporation, which is the largest community bank with headquarters in Virginia.
-The bank is backed by more than 100 years of history, and, in addition to traditional branch banking locations, Union Bank also features in-store locations at the majority of Martin’s Food Markets in the state.
+As one of the top Virginia banks, Union Bank is backed by more than 100 years of history.
+In addition to traditional branch banking locations, Union Bank also features in-store locations at the majority of Martin’s Food Markets in the state.

 Union is considered one of the top banks in Richmond, VA; a leading bank in Charlottesville, VA; and one of the best financial institutions throughout much of the state.
 There are more than 100 branches throughout Virginia as well as hundreds of ATMs.

 Key Factors That Led Us to Rank This as One of the Top Banks in Virginia